Shreeramghimire/AI_Engineering/Keras.md

 **Axon:** A long, thin projection that carries the neuron's output signal away from the soma toward other neurons.

 **Synapses.** The junctions at the end of the axon (and on dendrites) where signals are transmitted from one neuron to the next.

+**Signal flow:** Dendrites receive electrical impulses that carry information from synapses of other adjoining neurons.
+Dendrites carry the impulses to the soma.
+In the nucleus, electrical impulses are processed by combining them, and then they are passed on to the axon.
+The axon carries the processed information to the synapses, and the output of this neuron becomes the input to thousands of other neurons.